Exilliar/small-ideas/ts/aStar/README.md

 # aStar

 A script for finding the shortest path between a set of nodes using the A\* algorithm.
-Very similar to the Dijkstra's Algorithm script.
+Very similar to the Dijkstra's Algorithm script, the PriorityQueue class is even the exact same in both scripts.

 More info on the theory behind the A* algorithm can be found [here](https://en.wikipedia.org/wiki/A*\_search_algorithm)

-Main difference (other than being A\* rather than Dijkstra's) is that this script uses a Priority Queue instead of an array that is sorted every loop.
-The main reason for changing this is to:

-1. Make the main script file shorter/easier to read
-2. Make the implementation closer to the theory

-The priority queue was custom made due to there not being any ts native alternatives (that I know of), and was also a good oportunity to make my own queue data structure.

 ## Setup